Time to merge is the average time in hours from when pull requests are created to when they are merged, rounded to the nearest tenth of an hour.

 What data is included in Time to merge?

-A pull request is counted toward Time to merge as long as it is merged.
+A pull request is counted toward Time to merge if it is merged.
 It does not matter whether it’s merged from one feature branch to another or is merged into the main branch.

 Pull requests are not counted toward Time to merge if: